There was a time

 1. Killing Machine 2.
 Grippin' A Heart 3.
 Rulers Must Come 4.
 Screaming From A Chamber 5.
 Intro 6.
 Shadow Of The Dawn 7.
 Panic & Hysteria 8.
 Road Of Destiny 9.
 Deep In Hell

-Living Death were one of the legendary bands in Germany due to their pioneer position in the local thrash metal scene.
-Metal Revolution represents the band's early sound, the music being a combination of some fast, intense thrashing and slower, more conventional metal.
-The opening track Killing Machine is particularly striking, really a classic thrasher, and a couple of other fast tracks are close to the same level.
-A characteristic feature of Living Death's style was Thorsten Bergmann's nasty vocals which give the band a very distinctive sound.
-Even though one could wish for some more speed and maybe also better production, the band's heavy approach and some blatantly catchy riffs succeed fairly well on this release.
-Considering its respectable intensity and some great attitude, Metal Revolution is not a bad album of old speed/thrash metal.
+Living Death were among the most legendary groups in Germany due to their pioneering work in the local thrash metal scene.
+Metal Revolution represents the band's early style which was a mixture of fast thrashing and slower, more conventional metal.
+The opening song Killing Machine is particularly striking, and a couple of other fast tracks are close to the same level.
+A characteristic feature of Living Death's sound was Thorsten Bergmann's nasty vocals which give this music a very distinctive feel.
+Even though one could wish for some more speed on this release, the combination of heaviness and blatantly catchy riffs works out pretty well.
+With some respectable intensity and a great attitude, Metal Revolution is a fine album of old speed/thrash metal.

 LIVING DEATH - Back To The Weapons